DavidWells/davidwells.io-v1/content/work/2017-01-01-serverless-desktop.md

 ## About

-- Cross platform app built with Electron
+- A cross-platform app built with Electron
-- React UI
+- React for UI
 - Instrumented with user analytics

 ## Goals of the Serverless Desktop app
-- Bring in more users to serverless framework
+- Bring in more users to the serverless framework
 - Educate new users about CLI + Serverless applications
 - Provide streamlined workflow for devs working locally
 - Collect real feedback from users on needed functionality